SolaceDev/solace-dev-tutorials/src/pages/samples/solace-samples-cloudfoundry-java/spring-cloud-autoconf-jndi.md

 ## Providing other Properties to the application.

-The configuration properties affecting the creation of Sessions is stored in [SolaceJmsProperties]({{ site.links-ext-github-solace-jms-properties-java }}){:target="_blank"}, the Auto Configuration takes care of injecting Cloud Provided Solace Messaging Credentials into the `SolaceJmsProperties` which is used by the Solace ConnectionFactory implementation instance.
+The configuration properties affecting the creation of Sessions is stored in [SolaceJmsProperties](https://github.com/SolaceProducts/solace-spring-boot/tree/master/solace-spring-boot-autoconfigure/solace-jms-spring-boot-autoconfigure/src/main/java/com/solace/spring/boot/autoconfigure/SolaceJmsProperties.java), the Auto Configuration takes care of injecting Cloud Provided Solace Messaging Credentials into the `SolaceJmsProperties` which is used by the Solace ConnectionFactory implementation instance.

-Additional properties can be set in `SolaceJmsProperties`, for naming details refer to the [Application Properties section of `solace-jms-spring-boot`]({{ site.links-ext-solace-jms-spring-boot-application-properties-section }}){:target="_blank"}.
+Additional properties can be set in `SolaceJmsProperties`, for naming details refer to the [Application Properties section of `solace-jms-spring-boot`](https://github.com/SolaceProducts/solace-spring-boot/tree/master/solace-spring-boot-starters/solace-jms-spring-boot-starter#updating-your-application-properties).

 This example will set set the JNDI connection factory name.